-Never mind a soggy day this summer.
-Come in your wellies, splash in puddles, feel the raindrops on your face.
+Never mind a soggy day.
+Come in your wellies, splash in puddles, walk through the mud, feel the raindrops on your face.

-Look for the horse chestnut trees and collect a pocketful of shiny brown conkers to string when you get home.
+Look for the horse chestnut trees in the parkland in autumn and collect a pocketful of shiny brown conkers to string when you get home.

 Stand on the bridge by the entrance to West Park and see whose stick comes out on the other side first.